-My main field of interest is the evolution of galaxies, especially focusing on the properties of their gas component.
-I work with simulations, to study the evolution of gas properties over cosmic time.
+My main field of interest is he evolution of galaxies, especially focusing on the evolution of the properties of their gas component over the course of cosmic time, which I study by working with simulations.

 I am part of the AtLAST design study team, and am working to derive theoretical predictions for the 50m single dish (sub)mm telescope, to understand the formation and evolution of galaxies based on the properties of the interstellar, circumgalactic and intergalactic medium through cosmic time.